DIY Sleepy Time Bath Bombs With Essential Oils To Promote Relaxation

 Thus, I've added it to these DIY bath bombs for sleep to help it do just that.

-Essential Oils In The DIY Bath Bombs For Sleep
+Essential Oils For Sleep

 The essential oil blend is taken from my own sleepy-time spray and promotes breathing, relaxation, and calming.
 I actually adore this blend and use it for just about everything.